SkepticalPotato2k/SkepticalPotato2k/README.md

 # Hello, Its The OG Legendary Potato Of Your Dreams! 👋

-Im Currently Learning Python And Working On "Adventure-Colussus".
+🔭 Im Currently  Working On "Adventure-Colussus".

+🌱 Im Also Learning Python.

-How To Contact Me?
+📫 How To Contact Me?
 TheCampingRusher#8429 At Discord!

-Where Am I From?
-Potato Farm!
+⚡ Fun fact: I Always Talk To God In Skype God Premium.